 - Create a personal memorial for your pet.

-The Normalisation of the Grief Process
+The Normalisation of the Pet Loss Grief Process

 - Ask for support.
-Talking with family and friends or to a grief counsellor can be very beneficial in helping you to live day to day with your loss.
+Talking with family and friends or to a pet loss grief counsellor can be very beneficial in helping you to live day to day with your loss.
 At Passing Paws we host free empathy sessions facilitated by an experienced and professional pet grief counsellor.
 It is crucial that pet owners are given the right support at this difficult time, and we are committed to being there through the whole journey, not just the beginning.

 - Allow time for grieving.
 Taking time off work for the death of a pet is much more acceptable these days than it used to be.
 Your colleagues are much more likely to understand the impact of the loss of a beloved pet.
 Some people cope better with their loss by going to work and trying to take their mind off it.
 Do what you need to do.

-Understanding Grief
+Understanding Pet Loss Grief

 - Shock and disbelief